Azure/azure-iot-sdk-csharp/provisioning/device/samples/readme.md

 Devices must have access to a single certificate with a private key.
 The private key can be hidden from the application using PKCS #11 Hardware Security Modules.

-When an X.509 certificate is used, both the _RegistrationID_ as well as the _DeviceID_ will be equal to the Common Name portion of the certificate Subject. (e.g. If the subject is `CN=mydevice O=Contoso C=US`, the RegistrationID and DeviceID will be `mydevice`.)
+When Group Enrollment is used, both the _RegistrationID_ as well as the _DeviceID_ will be equal to the Common Name portion of the certificate Subject. (e.g. If the subject is `CN=mydevice O=Contoso C=US`, the RegistrationID and DeviceID will be `mydevice`.)
 The name must respect the [DeviceID naming constraints](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-identity-registry).

 X.509 attestation comes in two flavors: